laoergege/laoergege-blog/src/Git/开发一个七牛图床的 GithubAction.md

   zone:
     description: 'bucket zone'
     required: true
-  folderPath:
-    description: 'The folder which will sync to the qiniu'
+  path:
+    description: 'the path under files you want to upload'
     required: true
+  token:
+    default: 'a token with access to your repository scoped in as a secret'
+    required: true
   fsizeLimit:
-    description: 'Maximum upload file size limit(byte)'
+    description: 'maximum upload file size limit(byte)'
     default: 5 * 1024 * 1024 #默认 5M
   mimeLimit:
     description: 'File MimeType'